-Existing law strikes an appropriate balance between public disclosure and agencies' need to keep certain limited matters confidential.
-HB 2583 HD 1 would upset that well-crafted balance for the University of Hawai'i (and only the University).
+In conclusion, existing law strikes an appropriate balance between public disclosure and agencies' need to keep certain limited matters confidential.
+HB 2583 HD 2 would upset that well-crafted balance for the University of Hawai'i (and only the University).
 The bill is vague and ambiguous, violates the Board of Regents' exclusive jurisdiction over the University's internal affairs under the State Constitution, and could do serious harm to the University's internal functioning and its ability to negotiate contracts with prospective hires.

-The University respectfully requests that HB 2583 HD 1 be held.
+The University respectfully requests that HB 2583 HD 2 be held.